Concerns & complaints

 In the first instance, if you are unhappy with any aspect of your care, however small, please speak to any member of staff and we will endeavour to put things right straightaway.

-If this cannot be done, or you remain dissatisfied, the Director of Cancer Centre London will be happy to speak or meet with you to resolve your concerns.
+If this cannot be done, or you remain dissatisfied, either the Director of Nursing or the Hospital Director will be happy to speak or meet with you to resolve your concerns.
 Any member of staff can make contact with them or, in their absence, an alternative member of the Senior Management Team.

 If you wish to express your concern or complaint in writing, please contact: